sderosiaux/golb/pages/2017-02-16-avro-benchmark/index.md

 ## Subjects

-We need to introduce the notion of _Subject_ when we are using SR.
+We need to introduce the notion of _Subject_ when we are using a SR.

 A subject represents a collection of _compatible_ (according to custom validation rules) schemas in the SR.

 The versions we talked about are only unique per subject:
 - a subject A can have v1, v2.
 - a subject B can have v1, v2, v3.

-A version is not sufficient to retrieve a schema: the key `(subject, version)` is necessary.

 ## With schema-repo